-From: n: Administrative Separation Board I. A. Officer, RANK Board President Board President's Signature I. A. Officer, RANK Board Member Board Member's Signature I. A. Senior Enlisted, RAT Board Member Board Member's Signature To: Board Report File Subj: SUMMARIZED HEARING RECORD Ref: (a) Convening Order - convening authority memo 1910 of dd Mmm yyyy (b) Hearing Scheduling Notice - board president memo 1910 of dd Mmm yyyy (c) Enlisted Personnel Administrative Boards Manual, PSCINST M1910.1 (series) 1.
-Date e/Time/Location: o), the hearing for this administrative board in the case of was convened on the following date: b.
-The hearing was called to order at the following time: c. proced The hearing was conducted ures prescribed in reference (c): at the following location and in accordance with the (Unit, or add dress if not held at a unit) .
+From: Administrative Separation Bo pard I. A. Officer, RANK Board President Board President's Signature I. A. Officer, RANK Board Member Board Member's Signature I. A. Senior Enlisted, RA Board Member TE Board Member's Signature To: Board Report File Subj: SUMMARIZED HEARING RECORD Ref: (a) Convening Order - convening authority memo 1910 of dd Mmm yyyy (b) Hearing Scheduling Notice - board president memo 1910 of dd Mmm yyyy (c) Enlisted Personnel Administrative Boards Manual, PSCINST M1910.1 (series) 1.
+Date e/Time/Location: Pursuant to references (a) and , F.I., RATE (respondent) (b), the hearing for this administrative board in the case of was convened on the following date: b.
+7 The hearing was called to order r at the following time: c. procedi The hearing was conducted ures prescribed in reference (c) at the following location and in accordance with the (Unit or or ddress if not held at a unit) .

-2. Persons Present : (select all that apply)
+2. Persons Present: (sele ct all that apply)

-All persons named in the convening order were present throughout the hearing.
+All persons na amed in the convening order were present throughout the hearing.

-The following person(s) named in the convening order were not present: [list names and rank/rate of person(s) not present]
+person(s) named in the convening order were not present: [list names of person(s) not present]

-Name, Rank/Rate:
+Name, Rank/R Cate:

-Name, Rank/Rate:
+Name, Rank/R Late:

-Name, Rank/Rate:
+Name, Rank/R Late:

-It appeared that the following person(s) listed as a board member(s) in the convening order would be absent for more than a short period of time and/or his/her absence(s) would reduce the board to less than a majority of the total membership:
+order would b at the following person(s) listed as a board member(s) in the convening a bsent for more than a short period of time and/or his/her absence(s) the board to less than a majority of the total membership:

-Name, Rank/Rate:
+Name, Rank/R tate:

-Name, Rank/Rate:
+Name, Rank/R Late:

-Name, Rank/Rate:
+Name, Rank/R Late:

-The following person(s) were appointed by the convening authority to substitute for the person(s) listed above:
+g person(s) were appointed by the convening authority to substitute (s) listed above:

-Name, Rank/Rate:
+Name, Rank/R cate:

-Name, Rank/Rate:
+Name, Rank/R Cate:

-Name, Rank/Rate:
+Name, Rank/R tate:

-Use an Administrative Board Supplemental Page (Appendix 2-3 of reference (c)) or are original document containing the same information as shown in Appendix 2-3 to explain the absence of, or substitutions for, persons named in the convening order, and attach it to this summarized record as an exhibit.
-If a member of the board is temporarily absent and thereturns, he or she shall examine the record of the proceedings conducted in his or her absence which shall be noted in the record on an Administrative Board Supplemental Page or similar document.
+original document containabsence of, or substitution summarized record as an areturns, he or she shall experience. we Board Supplemental Page (Appendix 2-3 of reference (c)) or an ning the same information as shown in Appendix 2-3 to explain the ons for, persons named in the convening order, and attach it to this n exhibit.
+If a member of the board is temporarily absent and then examine the record of the proceedings conducted in his or her absence, the record on an Administrative Board Supplemental Page or similar

-3. Notice of Respondent's Rights: The respondent was advised of his/her rights as an administrative board respondent in accordance with reference (c) at the beginning of the hearing (select one)
+ent's Rights: The respondent was advised of his/her rights as an ondent in accordance with reference (c) at the beginning of the hearing.

 The respondent stated that he/she understood his/her rights.